 CCT will need to provide a walk around guide and additional notice board signage for visitors early in 2020.
-The wall safe has attracted attention from thieves in recent months and as a result review of means for emptying the safe and providing associated signage would be beneficial.

 A supply of Christmas cards and a sponsor for the Christmas Memory Tree might also help develop useful income against maintenance liability.